Sore or dry eyes in brief

 - If you use the following drugs (or related drugs) ask your GP if the dose could be reduced: furosemide, bumetamide, omeprazole, lansoprazole, These drugs make the eyes dry/sore.

 - Slightly dry: Xailin gel 4 times day and Xailin night at night

 - More severely dry : Hylofort or Hyabak or Thealoz duo every ½-2 hours, and VitaPos at night

 - This treatment takes about 4 weeks to work maximally

 - If this does not work consider

 - If the eyes are red and inflamed, a short course of preservative free steroid drops such as dexamethasone preservative free twice daily for 3 weeks.

 - (if that works, consider replacing with cyclosporine [Ikervis twice daily] for more long term use)

-- If still dry despite lots of lubricants, consider punctual plugs
+- If the eyes are still dry despite lots of lubricants, consider punctual plugs.

 - Glaucoma drops for severely dry eyes or eyes with drop toxicity need to be preservative free, eg